yuchenakaleslie/yuchenakaleslie.github.io/_pages/experience.md

 ### Teaching

-Missing data is an ubiquitous problem of various engineering and physical fields, in which incompleness may present in the observational recordings or engineering monitoring data.
-In fact, it is pervasive in virtually any discipline where *in situ* measurements are collected and transferred, as a result of abundant practical reasons causing intermittent failure, such as sensor failure or incompetence, temporary transmission loss for real-time data, plus numerous other reasons including sensor maintenance, usage, data acquisition restrictions and or data-corruption, see <d-cite key="chen4405534bayesian"></d-cite> for a thorough discussion. `It is therefore vital for safety-critical systems operated by decision-makings on the basis of real-time data streams (e.g. autonomous driving) to be robust under unexpected sensor failure.`
+Missing data is an ubiquitous problem of various engineering and physical fields;

 ### Secondment